 In all our mountains above 1300 m above sea level, a second avalanche level is declared.
 Particularly dangerous are positions above the upper forest boundary, narrow couloirs and slopes under rock walls.
 Particular caution should be exercised on (SE and E orientations).
 Here, due to the influence of the northwest wind, hard wind-beaten slabs are found, and their loosening is possible especially on steep slopes above 40° with only a small additional load.
-At lower altitudes below 1300 it has mainly rained or snowed wet in recent days, so the situation is more stable here.
+Small to medium sized slab avalanches are particularly dangerous here.
+At lower altitudes below 1300, the snow cover has stabilised slightly as the weather has cooled.